 Book online here, or you can book over the phone by giving Discover a call on 020 8536 5555 Monday-Sunday 10am-5pm

-When coming from Stratford station,
+When coming from Stratford station

 - take the exit marked Town Centre (this is the opposite exit to the Westfield Shopping Centre and Queen Elizabeth Olympic Park).
 Travel through the Stratford Shopping Centre and then turn right onto Stratford High Street.

-When coming from Stratford High Street,
+When coming from Stratford High Street

 - turn right after exiting the station.
 Discover is approximately 50m away on the same side of the road, and is easy to spot with red flags on the front of the building.

 - 25, 86, 108, 425, D8, 257, 308, 104, 238, 241, 262, 158, 473, 276, UL1 and 69.

 To help you plan your journey visit the Transport for London website.